Inapproximability of Unique Games in Fixed-Point Logic with Counting: Introduction

 \subsection{Connections to semidefinite programming}

 The prominence of \ug as a problem of study in complexity theory is primarily due to its deep connections with semidefinite programming.
 A famous theorem of Raghavendra \cite{RagThesis} establishes that, for any constraint satisfaction problem $\Lambda$, if we assume $\PP \neq \NP$ and the \emph{Unique Games Conjecture (UGC)}, the best polynomial-time approximation algorithm for $\Lambda$ is given by solving and rounding a specific semidefinite programming relaxation.
-Thus, proving the UGC would immediately yield a complete classification of the approximability of constraint satisfaction problems, with matching upper and lower bounds on the optimal approximation ratio obtainable by any polynomial-time algorithm (conditional on $\PP \neq \NP$).
+Thus, proving the UGC would immediately yield a complete classification of the approximability of constraint satisfaction problems, closing the gaps between the best known upper and lower bounds on the optimal approximation ratios (though still conditional on $\PP \neq \NP$).
 Raghavendra's theorem is established via a general, abstract reduction from \ug to $\Lambda$.
 As it so happens, this reduction is definable as an FPC-interpretation.
-Together with the fact that semidefinite programming is also FPC-definable \cite{SDPInFPC1}, this implies an analogue of Raghavendra's result for algorithms that are definable in FPC, holding without the assumption that $\PP \neq \NP$ \cite{Thesis}.
+Together with the fact that the optimal value of a semidefinite program can be defined in FPC \cite{SDPInFPC1}, this implies an analogue of Raghavendra's result for algorithms that are definable in FPC, holding without the assumption that $\PP \neq \NP$ \cite{Thesis}.

 Thus, if we could prove an FPC-version of the UGC, we would have a complete and unconditional understanding of the limits of symmetric computation in approximating constraint satisfaction problems.
 This conjecture is as follows.